AboutFebruary 9, 2015 / bynatalie / Categories :

 After 10 years on TV, I took my love for communication in all its forms to the internet, and in 2010 I started Tails of a Mermaid as a place to share stories and thoughts with friends and family.
 In the past five years, this blog has grown and evolved and is now read by people as far as Australia, the USA and the UK.

-When I’m not off experiencing things to blog about, I work as a freelance “digital specialist”, for lack of a better word.
-This means that I work with brands (most often destination brands) across the digital scope to create content and campaigns that are engaging, in touch with global trends and most importantly, honest.
+When I’m not off experiencing things to blog about, I work as a freelance digital specialist.
+I work with brands (most often destination brands) across the digital scope to create content and campaigns that are engaging, in touch with global trends and most importantly, honest.
 I write content, take images, shoot and commission video products, consult on website copy, design and user experience, conceptualise and implement campaigns and manage content strategies.

 This blog has been mentioned as one of the top 10 blogs in South Africa, which I took as great compliment (South Africa is a surprisingly blog-rich country).
 Cosmopolitan magazine has also featured me as one of their favourite Twitter accounts.
 In 2014 I was featured as one of South Africa’s most respected advertising blogs as one of their Future Advertising Specialists.
 I’ve also had the privilege of speaking on panels at INDABA (Africa’s biggest travel conference) and E-Tourism Africa.